 - All adults will meet and greet children at the beginning of the day there will be an adult at the door of every classroom to meet our children; - A Children and adults will be expected to demonstrate pride and a high level of expectation when moving around school.
-Children and adults will adhere to agreed dress codes. - When adults in school require the full attention of a class or group of children, they will count down from 5 and use key phrases such as 'eyes on me'. - A Children are taught to stop what they are doing, turn to face the adult and be ready to listen.
-This ensures a quiet and calm classroom where the teacher can address children at the same time. - All adults and children will follow 'Fantastic Walking' (Appendix 1) throughout the school site at all times.
+Children and adults will adhere to agreed dress codes. - When adults in school require the full attention of a class or group of children, they will use the silent signal of a hand in the air or count down from 5 and use key phrases such as 'eyes on me'. - A Children are taught to stop what they are doing, turn to face the adult and be ready to listen.
+This ensures a quiet and calm classroom where the teacher can address children at the same time. - All adults and children will follow 'Wonderful Walking' (Appendix 1) throughout the school site at all times.